 Table and Chairs

-This one by Coleman will be great for Burning Man as well as any other camping trips in the future.
+This one by Coleman will be great as part of your Burning Man packing list as well as any other camping trips in the future.

 Pots and Pans